 The museums below are not usually free but regularly offer free admission on select dates or are free for children, teens or other select groups:

 - Art Institute of Chicago always offers free admission for all children under 14, Chicago teens under 18, active-duty service members and Illinois educators.
-Admission is also free for Illinois residents on Thursday evenings through August 31, 2023.
+Admission is also free for Illinois residents on weekdays (Mondays, Thursdays, and Fridays) from January 8–March 22, 2024.

 - Museum of Science and Industry (MSI) offers Illinois residents free entry on select dates throughout the year.

 - Adler Planetarium offers free entry for Illinois residents every Wednesday evening with proof of residency.

 - Shedd Aquarium has free admission days for Illinois residents on certain dates.

 - Chicago History Museum is free for all children 12 and under and Illinois residents 18 & under year round.
-They also offer select free days for Illinois residents.
+They also offer select free days for all Illinois residents.

 - American Writers Museum in Chicago is free for children ages 12 & younger.

 - Driehaus Museum is free for children 12 & under and active military (with ID).

 - Museum of Contemporary Art Chicago (MCA) is free everyday for anyone 18 and under, visitors with disabilities and their caregivers, Illinois elementary and high school teachers and active members of the military and veterans, police, and fire departments with ID.
 All Illinois residents receive free admission on Tuesdays.